tomaheaton/drupal_fractal/README.md

 ## Getting started
 ### Fractal setup
-* Run `yarn install` to get the development dependencies.
+* Run `npm install` to get the development dependencies.
-* For the most part, you'll now want to run `yarn start` to start [Webpack][webpack] and [Fractal][fractal].
+* For the most part, you'll now want to run `npm start` to start [Webpack][webpack] and [Fractal][fractal].

 ### Using Fractal with Drupal